Project-Apollo-Forecast/Project-Apollo/README.md

 #### Starbucks as DOW and S&P 500 Proxy:

 ***

 - While not officially designated as a proxy, Starbucks' revenue shows a close alignment with the movement of the DOW and S&P 500, making it a 'de-facto' proxy.
+    - A "Dow proxy" or "S&P 500 proxy" typically refers to an investment or financial instrument that closely mimics the performance of the Dow Jones Industrial Average or Standard and Poor's 500.

 ***